Preah Sihanouk province: Administration

 Sihanoukville used to be one municipality, holding the same status as a province.
 It was converted to a full province on 22 December 2008.
 There is a provincial governor and three deputy governors.
-It is divided into three districts and one municipality.
+It is divided into three districts and three municipalities.
 The port is autonomously administered.
-The districts are divided into 26 communes and 118 villages.
+The districts and municipalities are divided into 29 communes and 111 villages.

 Kampong Seila District, which belonged to Koh Kong province has, by royal decree, was transferred to Preah Sihanouk Province in January 2009: "The administrative boundaries of Preah Sihanouk municipality and Koh Kong province shall be adjusted by sub-dividing land from Kampong Seila district in whole and partial land of Sre Ambil district in Koh Kong province to Preah Sihanouk municipality."
 Officials were assigned to create a National Workshop - also in relation to other provinces - and process all necessary administrative tasks.
 The National Institute of Statistics of Cambodia refers in its most recent and preliminary studies to a successful integration of the district, including maps, although official statistics and numbers are expected to come with the next full report.
 Preah Sihanouk province's new official domain has incorporated Kompong Seila District.